nikhilagarwal204/nikhilagarwal204/README.md

 ### :man_technologist: About Me :
 I am a Software Developer and a Data Science enthusiast <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software and Cloud Computing Engineer, contributing to frontend, backend and database for building web applications.

 - :seedling: Exploring Blockchain Technolgy currently.